neildalal/WPA3-Attacks-IDS/IDS/README.md

-Our IDS code IDS_WPA3.py takes 3 inputs - the packet capture file, the BSSID (MAC Address) of our target AP and the SSID set for our target AP.
-These are set in the code at line 47, line 7 and line 8 respectively.
+Our IDS code IDS_WPA3.py takes 3 inputs - the BSSID (MAC Address) of our target AP, the SSID set for our target AP and the packet capture file in which we want to detect attacks.
+These are set in the code at line 7, line 8 and line 47 respectively.
 After changing these appropriate fields, simply run the python code in terminal as
 ```
 python IDS_wPA3.py